Day #2 and #3

 - They were present when the earth was being formed (Job 38:4-7).

 - Satan was cast down with other rebellious angels when they disobeyed God.
-We do not have information about what this disobedience was but since they were originally created to minister to and perhaps it was a refusal to minister to man that sent them down and provoked Satan's hatred of man and subsequent temptation (II Peter 2:4) or they left their original positions (Jude 6).
+We do not have information about what this disobedience was but since they were originally created to minister to man, perhaps it was a refusal to do this that sent them down and provoked Satan's hatred of man and subsequent temptation (II Peter 2:4).
+Another possibility is that they left their original positions (Jude 6), but we don't know why.

-- God brings into existence the time-space-matter elements without form or energy or light.
+- God brings into existence the time-space-matter elements without form, energy, or light.

 - These are energized by the power of the Holy Spirit and take on form and energy.